 The theology curriculum follows the Archdiocese of Portland Theology Standards.
 It is grounded in the Eucharist, Sacred Scripture, prayer, service, studying the lives of the saints, Catholic literature and the arts.
 These are incorporated in the following ways:

-Service: In addition to school-wide service activities, the Theology Instructor oversees a small school garden whose produce is given to the local food pantry.
+- Service: Besides school-wide service activities, the Theology Instructor oversees a small school garden whose produce is given to the local food pantry.
 During the Spring/Fall, students spend one class period a month in the garden.

-Term Papers: Each semester, an appropriate length MLA formatted term paper is completed by all students.
+- Term Papers: Each semester, an appropriate length MLA formatted term paper is completed by all students.
 The English teacher assists Freshmen and Sophomores classes in proper formatting and proofreading.
-For Juniors and Seniors, this paper is part of their Capstone Senior Service Project and bridges both semesters.
+For Seniors, this paper is part of their Capstone Senior Service Project and bridges both semesters.

 In addition to classroom instruction, all students participate in a yearly retreat.
-This is highlighted by the overnight Junior Encounter that takes place off-campus at a retreat center.
-The goal of each of these retreats is to allow the students periods of silence and contemplation as well as communal worship so that they can grow in relationship with Jesus Christ.
+This is highlighted by the overnight Junior Encounter that occurs off-campus at a retreat center.
+The goal of each of these retreats is to allow the students periods of silence and contemplation as well as communal worship so that they can grow in their relationship with Jesus Christ.

 Having been loved by God, our theology program places a strong emphasis on service.
-During the year, each student participates in three school-wide service events.
-The first is the Vicariate day of Service, where we volunteer to help local Catholic churches and towns in the community.
-The second is for Earth Day, during which we participate in service projects focused on the environment.
-The third is the school auction, where we honor those who have supported the school since its founding.
+During the year, each student participates in service activities to feed the poor, support human life, and help the planet.
+Students also volunteer at the school auction, to honor those who have supported the school since its founding.

 In addition to the school-wide service events, all graduates complete a Senior Capstone Service Project of their choosing based on the Corporal and Spiritual Works of Mercy or one of the Seven Themes of Catholic Social Teaching.